Qi-Z/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 # JS Questions:

 * Explain event delegation

 Let the parent handles events that occur on its child nodes.
+Why?
+It can boost performance.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works